gempesaw/ya-ng-intro/lunch-and-learn.md

 ### who am I?

 * our Software Testing Architect!
-* live & work in New Haven, CT
+* live in New Haven, CT
 * Started using Angular this year for Honeydew

 ![honeydew](honeydew.png)